Thurles Sarsfields

 His selection as Club Person of the Year is due and fitting recognition for a life-time of commitment to The Blues.

-Please stand and salute our Club Person of the Year –Connie Maher
+Please stand and salute our Club Person of the Year – Connie Maher

-Tribute to Michael Maher
+Tribute to Michael Maher - Club Chairman - 2008-2017

 It is right that, as we celebrate this evening, we pay tribute and express our thanks and appreciation to Michael Maher, who stepped down from the position of chairman, a post he held since 2008.